fahimmahmoodmir/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/getting-started.md

 ### Introduction

 Third party bot providers can be used and managed through LivePerson's Conversational Cloud just like a normal human agent or a LivePerson bot Using our connectors, you can provision IBM Watson, Google Dialogflow, Amazon Lex, or Microsoft bots.
-You can also leverage LivePerson Functions to build custom integrations with other third party bot providers.
+You can also leverage LivePerson Functions to build integration with other third party bot providers.

 {: .important}
-If you need to connect an external bot that does not have a pre-built connector, see [this document](third-party-bots-custom-integration.html) for instructions.
+If you need to connect an external bot that does not have a pre-built connector, see [this document](third-party-bots-liveperson-functions.html) for instructions.

 Each connector provides the ability to: